ltouret/reimagined-kmi/README.md

 ## Running Locally

-If you prefer to run the application locally instead of using Docker, ensure you have PHP version 7.4 or higher installed.
+If you prefer to run the application locally instead of using Docker, ensure you have PHP CLI version 7.4 or higher installed.
 Then, follow these steps:

 1. Navigate to the root directory of the project in your terminal.
 2. Execute the following command to start the application: ```sh ./start.sh```